filipmuntean/thesis_transformers/README.md

+# Thesis wq
-# Thesis Project - Transformers from scratch
+Project - Transformers from scratch

 ## 1. Loading the data